bzindovic/SSIMS-Flow/README.md

 [Dr Silvano Fortunato Dal Sasso](https://www.researchgate.net/profile/Silvano_Fortunato_Dal_Sasso) and [Dr Alonso Pizarro](https://www.researchgate.net/profile/Alonso_Pizarro) for providing the original source code for the SDI analysis, and helping me with implementing and testing the SDI code in SSIMS-Flow.

+Strahinja Nikolić for finding several bugs and providing fixes.

 ## References